rozbb/draft-waict-transparency/draft-waict-transparency.md

     1. If it is not an `EntryDelete`,
         1. Ensures `chain_size` increases by 1 (TODO: should we permit proofs where a site adds more than one entry?)
         1. Ensures `time_created` is unchanged
-        1. Ensures `expiry` is in the future, and not too far in the future
         1. Computes the new chain hash of the entry using its stored old chain hash and the given entry's `resource_hash`.
     1. If it is an `EntryDelete`, sets the entry to a `TombstoneEntry` with the current epoch as `time_created`.
 1. Computes the new prefix tree root using the given entries and computed chain hashes